 Exploring Cork Closures

-Cork closures provide an aesthetic elegance to packaging that is generally more suited to the food and beverages sector, where their porous nature also helps the ageing of wines.
+Cork closures provide an aesthetic elegance to pharmaceutical packaging that is generally more suited to the food and beverages sector, where their porous nature also helps the ageing of wines.

 Cork is also natural and sustainable, which is better for the environment and reduces waste compared with some alternative materials.